 When natural gas is cooled to about -260°F, it becomes a liquid and, cleverly, is called Liquefied Natural Gas or LNG.
 In this form, it takes up about one six hundredth the volume of gaseous natural gas.

 This has clear advantages for transportation and storage.
 Because it is easier to move, LNG can give "economically stranded" natural gas deposits access to markets.

 LNG is readily shipped in specialized tankers with insulated walls.
 This makes it possible for countries that are separated by large bodies of water to import and export gas to one another.

 LNG also makes it possible to store quantities of natural gas economically at sites where geologic conditions are not suitable for underground gas storage.
 This is especially important when LNG is stored at peak-shaving facilities, where it can be gasified and added to pipelines to meet consumer needs at times of peak demand.
 The videos below provide a solid overview of the LNG production chain, including the liquefaction process.
 (Note that both videos have a closed-captioning option.)
 Please watch the following (3:44) and (2:23) videos:

 See U.S. Liquefied Natural Gas Exports, A Primer on the Process and the Debate (Center for American Progress, Nov 5, 2013).
 This is an older reading, so the statistics are a little outdated, but the description of the process and other considerations are accurate.

 Read sections: "Introduction" and "Physical conditions for export: Liquefaction, shipping, re-gasification, and their costs."
-(If you have interest in this area, I highly recommend reading more or all.)
+(If you have an interest in this area, I highly recommend reading more or all.)

 The map below, Major Trade Movements 2015, is from BP Statistical Review of World Energy 2016 (page 29).
-For larger version of map and more information (you may need to do this for this week's questions), please see the original source.
+For a larger version of the map and more information (you may need to do this for this week's questions), please see the original source.